-Metabolomics of inflammation; immune cell signalling dysregulation in chronic disease; adverse responses to biological therapies.
+Metabolomics of inflammation; immune cell signalling dysregulation in chronic disease.

 Stephen’s research centres on the complex processes that give rise to chronic inflammatory diseases in humans.
 In particular, he takes a molecular and cellular approach to understanding the factors which give rise to aberrations in signalling pathways that underlie the immune pathology associated with diseases such as rheumatoid arthritis, vasculitis and uveitis.
 He has been innovative in implementing and developing a number of novel technologies.
 These include analysis of signalling pathways at the level of the single cell, molecular interaction analysis using surface plasmon resonance and metabolite profiling using NMR-based metabolomics.